Leasfprout's Digital Health Suite (or DHS) captures, stores and presents

 grouped by MRN.

 CortexArchive for Health Records runs in the cloud and is offered on a per-patient basis.
-It has its own website that can be accessed here.

 Depending on the particular needs of your enterprise, a mix of the following imaging-oriented products can be deployed:

 - Master Patient Index - when patient has multiple MRNs, a complete imaging record of the patient can be reliably assembled if those MRNs can be cross-referenced (see patientRegistry).